 Let's take a look at the relevant specs...

-The LifeSpan E2i elliptical cross trainer has received very positive reviews, and is one of two LifeSpan ellipticals currently being sold.
+The LifeSpan E2i elliptical cross trainer has received very positive reviews, and is one of three LifeSpan ellipticals currently being sold.
 Although assembly can be a bit time consuming, and requires at least two people, most users are very happy with their machines.

 You get a generous 20" stride, 20 resistance levels and 20 incline levels.
 That's enough to give you plenty of workout variety, along with over 20 workouts to choose from: heart rate, weight management, healthy living and sports training, as well as customized user programs.